Christophe Gamel

-Christophe Gamel (born 11 August 1972) is a French football coach who is currently the head coach for the Malaysia A1 Semi-Pro League club Selangor II.
-He is also currently the interim manager for the Malaysia Super League club Selangor.
+Christophe Gamel (born 11 August 1972) is a French football coach who is recently the interim manager for the Malaysia Super League club Selangor.

 Managerial career

 Gamel played semi-professionally for various French and Italian clubs while coaching youth football teams.
 He has a pro licence from the Union of European Football Associations (UEFA).
 He has also worked with Al Rayyan SC in Qatar and Diósgyőri VTK in Hungary before taking on the job of the assistant coach of the Paris Saint-Germain women's team.

 Fiji

 On 31 December 2016, it was reported that Gamel would take over as the Fiji national team's new head coach, replacing the sacked Frank Farina.
 Gamel says “I have my own methodology of work which has brought success to my teams in the past and I hope I can achieve the same with Fiji.
 My task is to build for the future and we will need everyone to be involved.
 We respect our opponents and we know that they are strong.
 Solidarity, sacrifices, hard work and our pleasure to play will be our weapons.
 First we build a new style of play and culture in all the national teams, then we develop coaches’ formations, develop a database for national players, improve international visibility of Fiji football, and develop the women’s game in Fiji.”

 In August 2019, Gamel announced his retirement from being the head coach of the Fiji national football team, citing personal reasons.
 He would finish his role on 30 August 2019.